Global Impact

 Gagandeep K. Bhullar, Founder & CEO, The SuperHuman Race Private Limited

-At the SuperHuman Race, Gapandeep Bhullar is continue to build capacity across the company's ecosystem of partners to enable them to measure their progress against the 17 SDGs using data and technology.
+At the SuperHuman Race, Gapandeep Bhullar is building capacity across the company's ecosystem of partners to enable them to measure their progress against the 17 SDGs using data and technology

 Sharon Thuku, CEO, Ends International Company Limited